 A surprising number of us feel imposter syndrome kick in when we’re applying for jobs.
 However, employers often admire ambition, and you never know what their response will be until you put yourself out there.

 The worst that could happen in this scenario is that your application gets rejected.
-In which case, any feedback you receive can offer valuable insight into necessary action to improve your situation.
+In which case, any feedback you receive can provide valuable insight into necessary action you might take to improve your chances of securing a job offer with them in future.
 Thus positioning yourself as a serious contender next time a similar role becomes available.

 In these circumstances, having a recruitment consultant on your side can help your career prospects in the long run.
 Due to their insider knowledge of the industry, recruiters know which employers it’s worth trying your luck with.
 They can also steer you away from any which might be completely off-limits, thus avoiding any reputational damage.

 Asking for feedback after interviews can be tough, especially when you know you haven’t got the job.
 Although feedback after a negative interview outcome can be a positive thing.
 Instead of viewing negative comments as a setback, see them as an opportunity to learn.